-Carmel Fallon was born in 1832, daughter of Marina Castro and Simon Cota.
+Carmel Fallon is believed to have been born in 1827, daughter of Marina Castro and Simon Cota.
 Martina was a member of the prominent Castro family, and was the first woman in California to request a land grant in her own name.
 She was the grantee of Rancho Soquel, about 35,000 acres on the coastline south of Santa Cruz.

 Martina divided her land among herself and her children, to ensure it would not go to her third husband, Louis Depaux, on her death.

 Carmel married Tom Fallon, an Irishman, in 1848.
 The Fallon family, including two children, sailed to Texas in 1853.
 In 1854, they left Texas; while waiting in New Orleans for a ship home, their three children died.

 The Fallon family returned to California, moved to San Jose in 1855, and built a home in which they lived for 22 years.
 Six children were born in the house.
 In 1876, Carmel discovered her husband and a domestic named Maggie McBride, in “compromising circumstances.”
 The next day she filed for divorce, after 27 years of marriage, and moved to San Francisco.

 Carmel died in 1923, leaving a substantial estate.